 Yavapai CASA for Kids Foundation is not a part of the CASA program.

 YC4KF is a 501c3 non-profit program that supports CASAs and current/former foster youth through the Yavapai County Superior Court.
 We are called a CASA Support Organization by the state court and by the National CASA Organization.

 No. Yavapai CASA for Kids Foundation works through the CASA, foster parents, and/or DCS workers to provide financial support and a meeting space for children in foster care.

 Anyone can apply for a grant on behalf of foster youth, including the foster youth.
 All applications must include the dependency date and the DCS case manager’s name and email address.

-A foster parent cannot receive these clothing cards directly though YC4KF.
+A foster parent cannot receive these clothing cards directly through YC4KF.
 The Foundation gives these clothing gift cards to the Department of Child Safety to distribute to every child in care.
 Contact your DCS caseworker for more information.

 The tax code for Yavapai CASA for Kids Foundation is 10006.